Weingarten: The Right to Representation

 Questions & Answers

-- Weingarten rights arise when the employer is investigating an incident or an allegation and the employee being questioned has a reasonable expectation that the investigation may result in his or her own discipline.
+- Weingarten rights arise when the employer is investigating an incident or an allegation and the employee being questioned has a reasonable expectation that the investigation may result in discipline.

 - An employee is entitled to union representation if the employer is investigating an employee’s alleged misconduct or inadequate work performance and convenes a meeting to elicit facts or get the employee’s “side of the story.”

 - Or, the employer may be investigating a situation in which the “wrongdoer” is unknown.
-If an employee believes his or her participation in the investigation could lead to discipline, the employee is entitled to union representation.
+If an employee believes participation in the investigation could lead to discipline, the employee is entitled to union representation.

 - Weingarten rights can arise at any stage of an investigation.
 The employer may not have gathered any facts yet, may have some facts but not yet know whether discipline is warranted, or may have enough facts to know that some form of discipline is likely.
-What matters is that as soon as the employer seeks to discuss the issues or allegations with an employee who reasonably thinks he or she could be disciplined as a result of the investigation, the employee is entitled to have a union representative.
+What matters is that as soon as the employer seeks to discuss the issues or allegations with an employee who reasonably thinks discipline could be imposed as a result of the investigation, the employee is entitled to have a union representative.

 An employee is not entitled to union representation if: